Shenango SChool District

 Angelus/ Shenango Wellness for Wildcats provides two levels of care:

 Compass school-based outpatient counseling

-School social work/mental health support
+School mental health & Wellness support

 - Work closely with families, school personnel & administration to develop mechanisms for early identification of children and families with specialized behavioral and mental health needs.